-We address two main issues: uniprocessor and multiprocessor real-time scheduling where constraints must mandatorily be met, otherwise dramatic consequences may occur (hard real-time) and where resources must be minimized because of embedded features.
-In the case of uniprocessor real-time scheduling, besides the classical deadline constraint, often equal to a period, we take into consideration dependences beetween tasks and several, latencies.
-The latter are complex related "end-to-end" constraints.
+We address two main issues: uniprocessor and multiprocessor real-time scheduling for which some real-time constraints are of high criticality, i.e. they must be satisfied otherwise dramatic consequences occur.

+In the case of uniprocessor real-time scheduling, besides the usual deadline constraint, often equal to the period of each task, i.e. a function with timing characteristics, we take into consideration dependences beetween tasks, and possibly several latencies.
+The latter are "end-to-end" constraints that may have complex relationships.
 Dealing with multiple real-time constraints raises the complexity of the scheduling problems.
-Moreover, because the preemption leads, at least, to a waste of resources due to its approximation in the WCET (Worst Execution Time) of every task, as proposed by Liu and Leyland [57], we first studied non-preemtive real-time scheduling with dependences, periodicities, and latencies constraints.
-Although a bad approximation of the preemption cost, may have dramatic consequences on real-time scheduling, there are only few researches on this topic.
-We have been investigating preemptive real-time scheduling since few years, and we focus on the exact cost of the preemption.
-We have integrated this cost in the schedulability conditions that we propose, and in the corresponding scheduling algorithms.
-More generally, we are interested in integrating in the schedulability analyses the cost of the RTOS (Real-Time Operating System), for which the cost of preemption is the most difficult part because it varies according to the instance (job) of each task.
+Moreover, costs of the Real-Time Operating System (RTOS) and of preemptions lead to, at least, a waste of resources due to their approximation in the WCET (Worst Execution Time) of each task, as proposed by Liu and Layland in their seminal article [18].
+This is the reason why we first studied non-preemptive real-time scheduling with dependences, periodicities, and latencies constraints.
+Although a bad approximation of costs of the RTOS and of preemptions, may have dramatic consequences on real-time scheduling, there are only few researches on this topic.
+Thus, we investigated preemptive real-time scheduling while taking into account its cost which is very difficult to determine because it varies according to the instance (job) of each task.
+This latter is integrated in the schedulability conditions, and in the corresponding scheduling algorithms we propose.
+More generally, we integrate in schedulability analyses costs of the RTOS and of preemptions.

-In the case of multiprocessor real-time scheduling, we chose at the beginning the partitioned approach, rather than the global approach, since the latter allows task migrations whose cost is prohibitive for current commercial processors.
+In the case of multiprocessor real-time scheduling, we chose to study first the "partitioned approach", rather than the "global approach", since the latter uses task migrations whose cost is prohibitive for current commercial processors, even for the more recent many/multicore.
 The partitioned approach enables us to reuse the results obtained in the uniprocessor case in order to derive solutions for the multiprocessor case.
-We consider also the semi-partitioned approach which allows only some migrations in order to minimize the overhead they involve.
-In addition to satisfy the multiple real-time constraints mentioned in the uniprocessor case, we have to minimize the total execution time (makespan) since we deal with automatic control applications involving feedback loops.
+We consider also the semi-partitioned approach which allows only some migrations in order to minimize their costs.
+In addition, to satisfy the multiple real-time constraints mentioned in the uniprocessor case, we have to minimize the total execution time (makespan) since we deal with automatic control applications involving feedback loops.
+The complexity of such minimization problem increases because the cost of interprocessor communications (through buses in a multi-processor or routers in a manycore) must be taken into account.
 Furthermore, the domain of embedded systems leads to solving minimization resources problems.
-Since these optimization problems are NP-hard we develop exact algorithms (B & B, B & C) which are optimal for simple problems, and heuristics which are sub-optimal for realistic problems corresponding to industrial needs.
-Long time ago we proposed a very fast "greedy" heuristics [8] whose results were regularly improved, and extended with local neighborhood heuristics, or used as initial solutions for metaheuristics.
+Since both optimization problems are NP-hard we develop exact algorithms (ILP, B & B, B & C) which are optimal for simple problems, and heuristics which are sub-optimal for realistic problems corresponding to industrial needs.
+Long time ago we proposed a very fast "greedy" heuristics whose results were regularly improved, and extended with local neighborhood heuristics, or used as initial solutions for metaheuristics.

-In addition to the spatial dimension (distributed) of the real-time scheduling problem, other important dimensions are the type of communication mechanisms (shared memory vs. message passing), or the source of control and synchronization (event-driven vs. time-triggered).
+Besides the spatial dimension (distributed) of the real-time scheduling problem, other important dimensions are the type of communication mechanisms (shared memory vs. message passing), or the source of control and synchronization (event-driven vs. time-triggered).
 We explore real-time scheduling on architectures corresponding to all combinations of the above dimensions.
-This is of particular impact in application domains such as automotive and avionics (see 4.3).
+This is of particular impact in application domains such as railways and avionics.